 - Statement on Intended Scholarship and Dissemination – 100 words or fewer.
 Include description of intended scholarship (publications, presentations) associated with this project and a dissemination plan for sharing results.

 - Project Plan – 250 words or fewer.
-Clearly identify the person(s) who will be responsible for carrying out the proposed work (e.g., name, title, role within the project), the methods and resources to be used, the specific course(s) and number of students affected, and timeline for project completion.
+Clearly identify the person(s) who will be responsible for carrying out the proposed work (e.g., name, title, role within the project), the methods and resources to be used, the specific course(s) and the number of students affected, and the timeline for project completion.